-The US Army Nursing Anesthesia Program was ranked # 1 in 2011, and offers free tuition in exchange for a 5 year active duty commitment upon graduation.
+The US Army Nursing Anesthesia Program offers free tuition in exchange for a 5-year active duty commitment upon graduation.

 US Army Nursing CRNA Program